evanlawgray/PongSVG/README.md

 * 1: Add multiple balls when player score exceeds 5. (score:5 -- balls: 2; score: 10 -- balls: 3)
 * 2: Stop the game when a player's score reaches 20 and declare that player the winner ("Pong" in h1 is replaced by "Winner : [winning player]" with a color/scale changing animation).
+* 3: Make the second and third balls travel slower than the the first one.
+This helps to smooth out the difficulty curve and prevent games from ending to soon after multiple balls are introduced.

 ## Learning Outcomes